ChargePoint $639 vs Emporia $179 vs Wallbox $649 — 2026?

 - Schedule charging for 2 AM (off-peak rates save $500+/year in some regions)

-- Robust app shows real-time charging stats and energy usage
+- solid app shows real-time charging stats and energy usage and pairs with WiFi mesh systems for reliable app connectivity

 - Built-in safety shutoff prevents overcharging